How Do Data Owners Say No? A Case Study of Data Consent Mechanisms in Web-Scraped Vision-Language AI Training Datasets: Methodology

 \subsubsection{Terms of Service (ToS)}

 Following \citet{longpre2024consent}, we annotate each web domain with the following attributes: (1) Category: the core function of the \datahost{}, (2) License Type: the permission granted to the end user, and (3) Scraping Policy: the restriction on web-scraping.
-In this work, we focus on the act of \textit{scraping}, the action of automatically downloading/copying a vast majority of data through an index of links, because both the \datasetuser{} and \datasetcurator{} directly engage in this act.\footnote{In contrast, the term \textit{crawling} refers to the act of developing a spider to recursively follow links from web pages to store content.}
+In this work, we focus on the act of \textit{scraping}, the action of automatically downloading/copying a vast majority of data through an index of links, because both the \datasetuser{} and \datasetcurator{} directly engage in this act.\footnote{In contrast, \textit{crawling} refers to the act of developing a spider to recursively follow links from web pages to store content.}

 Similar to \citet{fiesler2016reality}'s qualitative analysis process, we have two coders to annotate each web domain's attributes, but we start with the codebook for (2) and (3) from \citet{longpre2024consent}.
 For the Category, the primary coder first builds the codebook when iteratively going through the web domains.
 After creating the initial codebook and first pass, the second coder annotates the web domains.
 The two coders resolve any conflict through adjusting either the annotations or the codebook.
-Table \ref{tab:annotation-schema} in the Appendix summarizes the types in each attribute, and the full codebook is included in Appendix.
+The types in each attribute and the full codebook are included in the Appendix.